 Josh is a voice-controlled home automation system.

 Like Siri or Google Now, the Josh programming language is built to support natural language voice commands.
 This includes greetings, questions, instructions, and more.
 Further, Josh is built to control and connect any “smart” device, from any device.
-For example, with Josh you can turn on your speakers from your watch, change the temperature from your phone, shut off the lights from your desktop, etc. Initially, Josh will be focused on the smart home, but over time we envision a more general-purpose AI.
+For example, with Josh you can change the temperature from your phone, shut off the lights from your desktop, etc. Initially, Josh will be focused on the smart home, but over time we envision a more general-purpose AI.
 Josh will go where you go, making your life easier and more productive.

 Why the smart home?